great-expectations/great_expectations/docs/terms/data_docs_store.md

 <CreateHeader/>

-When Profilers are run to create Expectations their results are made available through Data Docs.
-Additionally, most Profiler workflows include a step where the Profiler's generated Expectation Suite is Validated against a Batch of data.
+When <TechnicalTag relative="../" tag="profiler" text="Profilers" /> are run to create <TechnicalTag relative="../" tag="expectation" text="Expectations" /> their results are made available through Data Docs.
+Additionally, most Profiler workflows include a step where the Profiler's generated <TechnicalTag relative="../" tag="expectation_suite" text="Expectation Suite" /> is <TechnicalTag relative="../" tag="validation" text="Validated" /> against a <TechnicalTag relative="../" tag="batch" text="Batch" /> of data.
 These processes use a Data Docs Store behind the scenes.

 <ValidateHeader/>

-When Checkpoints are run to Validate data, their results are generally updated into Data Docs.
+When <TechnicalTag relative="../" tag="checkpoint" text="Checkpoints" /> are run to Validate data, their results are generally updated into Data Docs.
 Any Checkpoint that is configured to do so will use a Data Docs Store behind the scenes.
 Including the `UpdateDataDocsAction` in the `action_list` of a Checkpoint will cause your Data Docs to be updated accordingly.
-This update will only include the Validation Results from the Checkpoint itself and will not re-render all of your existing Data Docs.
+This update will only include the <TechnicalTag relative="../" tag="validation_result" text="Validation Results" /> from the Checkpoint itself and will not re-render all of your existing Data Docs.
 If a Checkpoint does not include an `UpdateDataDocsAction` the Validation Results will not be rendered into Data Docs.

 ## Features